mat-shepherd/CI_PP2_BATTLESHIP_GAME/README.md

 ### User Stories

-The players of the game are the primary users of this website:
+The players of the game are the primary users of this website with site owner being a secondary user:

 #### Players